Learning community: Models

 When studying many other scholars, there can be a basic red line of all these theories about organizational learnings.
 It all starts with individual tacit knowledge.
 Socializing that to another person transforms through externalization to explicit where it can be shared with a team and by arguing, internalising, and turning it into practice.
 This is the ever-lasting spiral that brings the organization to the learning path.

 The basic of learning comes from the individual, and after sharing and debate it with other individuals, it became too aware.
 These individuals make together a group and sharing knowledge with other groups it comes to learning at the organizational level.

+Living-Learning Communities

+Residential learning communities, or living-learning communities (LLCs), are a type of academic intentional community which range from theme-based halls within a college dormitory to degree-granting residential colleges.
+What residential and nonresidential learning communities share is an intentional integration of academic content with daily interactions among students, faculty, and staff living and working in these programs.

+Students who participate in LLCs tend to have higher GPAs, increased retention rates, and greater academic engagement compared to their peers living in traditional, non-themed residence halls.